 Wildwater Pigeon Jeep Tour

-The guide was amazing with the kids and made a few random stops along the way to let the kids get out and throw rocks in the stream.
-She was also very informative and taught us a lot about the history of the Smoky’s and the Moonshiners of the area!
+The guide was amazing with the kids.
+She made a few random stops along the way to let the kids get out and throw rocks in the stream.
+She was also very informative.
+And taught us a lot about the history of the Smoky’s and the Moonshiners of the area!

 The beginning of the trip takes you on regular street roads, but the higher you climb up Rocky Top road the rougher the roads get, which was perfect for the Jeep and the kids loved it!
 Then once you get to the top of the mountain we stopped to get out to check out the view and take some pictures.